pulumi/docs/pulumi-hugo/themes/default/content/blog/replicating-data-across-multi-region-apps/index.md

 ---
-title: "Replicating Data Across Multi Region Apps"
+title: "Replicating Data to Support Multi-Region Applications"
 date: 2023-12-15T11:03:10Z
 draft: false
 meta_desc: Learn about the tradeoffs in distributed databases and data replication when using them for multi-region applications.